wunderwuzzi23/blog/content/posts/2020/husky-ai-walkthrough.md

 callbacks = myCallback()
 ```

+After training for a few hours the model had an accuracy on the validatin set in the mid 70% range.
+Not bad, and I still wanted to apply **Image Augmentation** which I had just learned about in the deeplearning.ai course.

 ### Image Augmentation

-Since my training set was rather smaller, I used a trick that was taught in the machine learning classes called *Image Augmentation*.
-Image Augmentation means that training the model the images feed to the model are updated on the fly.
+Since my training set was rather smaller, I used a technique called *Image Augmentation*.
+Image Augmentation means that when training the model the images feed to the model are updated on the fly.
 For instance, they are cropped, or flipped and things like that.
 This is in order to increase the training set and provide more variations.
 I thought that is a pretty neat trick.

-Hence, I updated and played around with different algorithms, model structures as well as performing image augmentation.
+I updated and played around with different algorithms, model structures as well as performing image augmentation.
 In TensorFlow this is done with the `ImageDataGenerator` and `flow_from_directory`.

 ```
 training_datagen =  ImageDataGenerator(